spiral/docs/application/controllers.md

 your controllers.

 ## Dependency Injection
 Controllers with definitely need some extrernal classes like views, services and etc to operate.
-Due every `Controller` is instance of `Service` you can use `init` method and short bindings for core components.
+You can simply redefie controller contstuctor to define required dependecies.

 ```php
 class HomeController extends Controller